WoahPieStudios/GDELECT4-ADVAPROD/.github/ISSUE_TEMPLATE/audio-asset-import.md

 ---
-name: 3D Asset Import
+name: Audio Asset Import
-about: Create a report for 3D assets that are not yet made or imported to the game.
+about: Create a report for audio assets that are not yet made or imported to the game.
-title: "[3D IMPORT]"
+title: "[AUDIO IMPORT]"
-labels: 3D Asset
+labels: Audio Asset
-assignees: Xyvyc
+assignees: ''

 ---